dgerosa/pdetclassifier/README.md

 - trained_2e7_design_nonspinning_quadrupole_1detector.h5
 - trained_2e7_design_precessing_higherordermodes_1detector.h5
 - trained_2e7_design_precessing_higherordermodes_3detectors.h5
 They are computed assuming LIGO/Virgo at design sensitivity.
-In particular, we use the `aLIGODesignSensitivityP1200087`, `AdVDesignSensitivityP1200087` noise curves from here.
+In particular, we use the `aLIGODesignSensitivityP1200087`, `AdVDesignSensitivityP1200087` noise curves available in `lal`.

 The following additional models used representative noise curves for LIGO/Virgo O1+O2, O3, and O4.
 The training distributions and the network setup is the same we describe in the paper.
 - trained_2e7_O1O2_precessing_higherordermodes_3detectors.h5
 - trained_2e7_O3_precessing_higherordermodes_3detectors.h5
 - trained_2e7_O4_precessing_higherordermodes_3detectors.h5
-For O1+O3 we use the `aLIGOEarlyHighSensitivityP1200087` and `AdVEarlyHighSensitivityP1200087` noise curves from here.
-For O3 and O4 we use the txt file provided here.
+For O1+O3 we use the `aLIGOEarlyHighSensitivityP1200087` and `AdVEarlyHighSensitivityP1200087` noise curves from `lal`.
+For O3 and O4 we use the txt files provided [here][https://dcc.ligo.org/LIGO-T2000012/public].

 ## Code and examples